AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

     |image1|

-Setup IAM policies and roles for a secondary AWS account
+Setup IAM policies and roles for a cross account
 ========================================================

 Aviatrix supports multiple AWS account.
 To launch a gateway for a